I am a professional writer and editor, and I enjoy baking in my free time.

 I have grown up savoring khichdi.
-It was a standard meal in our home, especially when my working mom would return late from office or when someone in the house would fall ill.
+It was a standard meal in our home, especially when my working mom would return late from the office or when someone in the house would fall ill.
 Yes, it would not be wrong to describe it as a "food medicine," especially for fever and stomach ailments.

 Served with curd or yogurt and papad (chips), it makes a gourmet lunch.
 It's my favorite still—and now my husband, who had not tasted it before, has started liking it, too.
 It's his favorite lunch when he is unwell.
 The stew is finger-licking good and has healing properties.
-On top of it, it is ready within 15 minutes.
+On top of that, it is ready within 15 minutes.
 Need I say more?

 A Little History

 Khichdi even finds a mention in the words of Moroccan traveler Ibn Battuta, who mentions it as kishri, composed of rice and mung beans (green gram lentils).
 It is described in the writings of Russian adventurer Afanasiy Nikitin, who visited South Asia in the 15th century.
 The dish was very popular with the Mughals, especially Jahangir.
-Ain-i-Akbari, a 16th-century document, written by Mughal Emperor, Akbar’s vizier, Abu'l-Fazl ibn Mubarak, mentions the recipe for khichdi, which gives seven variations.
-There is an anecdotal story featuring Akbar,

 - 1/2 cup rice